 It doesn’t take an engineering degree to use Netflix for its intended purpose.
-You navigate to the user-friendly website, choose what you want to watch, and in no time flat, you’ve got season 3 of Friends streaming on your computer or TV.
-Easy said, and even easier done.
+You navigate to the user-friendly website, choose what you want to watch, and in no time flat, you’ve got season 3 of Friendsstreaming on your computer or TV.
+Easily said, and even more easily done.

-Netflix has reaped massive rewards from this tried-and-true formula, and the need to improve it is scarce.
+Netflix has reaped massive rewards from this tried-and-true formula, without much need for improvement.
 The old adage says “if it ain’t broke, don’t fix it,” but we believe even Netflix’s excellence can use some enhancing, and we’ve got 20 ways to prove it.
-From taking advantage of in-depth algorithms to improving the browsing experience, these tips will help you get the most out of your Netflix subscription.
+From taking advantage of in-depth algorithms to downloading videos for offline viewing, these Netflix tips will help you get the most out of your subscription.

 Download movies to watch offline

 For years, Netflix subscribers dreamed of the ability to download movies or episodes of their favorite TV shows to accompany them on a long trip off the grid.
 The dream has finally arrived, and we’re here to help you make that transition go as smoothly as possible, so you can sit back and enjoy the disconnected life.

 Want to know how?
 First things first: You can currently only do so on a mobile device (phone or tablet) or in the Windows 10 app (Anniversary Update or later).
 Make sure your Netflix app is up to date, then head to App Settings (located under the menu in the upper left corner) and select a video quality — Higher for better resolution and slower downloads, Standard for the opposite.

 Next, tap the same menu and choose Available for Download.
 Everything displayed there can be downloaded and viewed offline.
 Select a program then hit the download button (you’ll need to download TV episodes individually).
 Careful, though — space is limited, especially on smartphones.